Broke and Lonely? “Lavender Marriage” May Be For You!

 In 2022, Huck Magazine put platonic marriages in the context of an overall push against the traditional family unit and the concept of “Family Abolition” discourse.
 Platonic marriages, they suggested, relates to “similar ideas of kinship and the redistribution of care as labour.”
 These new relationships challenge us to reimagine the family free of nuclearity and biology, instead considering a long-discussed version of utopia where queer chosen families build collectives around perviously constrained activities like raising children.

-Can lavender marriages be rebranded as empowering partnerships that prioritize logistical needs over romantic love and sexual chemistry?
+Can lavender marriages be rebranded as empowering partnerships that prioritize logistical needs and platonic companionship over romantic love and sexual chemistry?
 For many decades we’ve been gradually transcending marriage’s tenets — freeing ourselves from traditional gender roles, compulsory monogamy, and even the idea that marriage is “between a man and a woman.”
 Having shed all that, are we now at the final frontier: transcending romantic love?
-Of course it can’t be that clean — in a response to the Lavender Marriage discourse, TikToker Destinee voices her support and notes, “Let’s not forget that marriage was created to combine forces and to get more power.”
-Marriage was originally more of a financial arrangement, and in some cultures and locations, it still is.

 When same-sex marriage was legalized, many feared gays would assimilate into mainstream society by adopting its legal protections.
-Advocates argued that same-sex marriage didn’t threaten “normal” marriage and therefore normal-married people should stop acting like our rights impacted them at all.
+Furthermore, advocates argued that same-sex marriage didn’t threaten “normal” marriage and therefore normal-married people should stop acting like our rights impacted them at all.
 But other theorists wondered if same-sex marriage might actually do exactly that “by providing a new model of how new people can live together equitability, same-sex marriage could help haul matrimony more fully into the 21st century… providing an example that can be enlightening to all couples.”

 Before you go!
 Autostraddle runs on the reader support of our AF+ Members.
 If this article meant something to you today — if it informed you or made you smile or feel seen, will you consider joining AF and supporting the people who make this queer media site possible?